-\subsection{Regressor}
+\subsubsection{Regressor}

-The embeddings extracted from the decoder encodes all information needed to synthesize one or $n$ acoustic and visual frames.
+The embeddings extracted from the decoder encode all information needed to synthesize one or $n$ acoustic and visual frames.
 We use $n=2$ in this study, which means that the length of the synthesized acoustic and visual features is $2N_\text{decoder}$.
 The regressor is simply a linear projection of the embeddings from the decoder output onto the acoustic, the visual, and the auxiliary feature spaces.
 The acoustic feature space is the 80-dimensional MFBs.
 The visual feature space is the 51-dimensional BSCs.
 The auxiliary feature is a one-dimensional end-pointing feature that determines the end of decoding.

 The output MFB features go through a post-processing network (post-net) that is composed of five 1D convolutional layers followed by a linear fully-connected layer.
 The convolutional layers have 512 filters of kernel size 5.
-The first four convolutional layers use $(\tanh)$ non-linear activations, whereas the final one has no non-linearity.
-A drop-out layer with drop-out probability of $0.5$ is added after every convolutional layer.
 The final fully connected layer has 80 units, which is the same dimension as the regression acoustic feature space.
-A skip connection is added from the input of the post-net to its output, which means the post-net output represents the estimation residual.
-The residual is estimated with access to future frames, which makes the overall post-net output more accurate than the linearly projected MFB features.

 The network is trained to minimize a weighted sum of four loss functions.